liberland/Grants-Program/applications/Liberland_judiciary.md

 - After the success of our first Liberland Blockchain/ Polkadot conference, we will keep organizing more.

 ### Judiciary development future plans
-- Consult extensively with blockchain and game theory experts, academia, and professionals to refine the solution
-- Create the Judges Roster backend & front end.
 - Easy to use contract builder frondend that deploys a hybrid smart/traditional contract with defined juridistictions
 - Upgrade escrow functionality to adapt for use with insurance companies, allowing partial escrow etc
 - Integration with the company, land and asset registry pallets to allow full legal support for on chain assets